mukul160/OHR_ESS/Module_2/P5_Embedded Engineering In Practice.md

 OR

-Check out [this guide](Flashing%20The%20Blue%20Pill%20With%20A%20Cheap%20STLink%20Clone.md) to learn how you can flash your Blue Pill without the STM32CubeIDE.
+Check out <a href="Flashing%20The%20Blue%20Pill%20With%20A%20Cheap%20STLink%20Clone.md">this guide</a> to learn how you can flash your Blue Pill without the STM32CubeIDE.

-### *Important note on flashing the BP
+### Important note on flashing the BP
 Before running the ST-Flash write, place your boot jumper to position 1 so that the BP can be pulled to its flash mode.
 When flashing is done, place the boot jumper back to position 0 and hit the reset button on the BP.
 The flashed binary will then start executing.

 ![BP_Flash](assets/P5/BP_Flash.jpeg)